Babra455/TrendCart_Solutions/README.md

 ## How to Run / View
 1. Open `TrendCart Solutions SQL Script ` in SQL (desktop recommended)
 2. Open the SQL script file in your SQL editor.
-3. Analysis was done entirely using SQL queries.
-4. View the results in the query output/results panel for each section of the analysis.
+3. View the results in the query output/results panel for each section of the analysis.
-5. Refer to `TrendCart Solution Presentation.pdf` for a summary of insights and recommended actions
+4. Refer to `TrendCart Solution Presentation.pdf` for a summary of insights and recommended actions